ahmedosman2a/Basel-AML-Index-Analysis/docs/Basel AML Index Analysis Report.md

 Esoimeme, E. E. (2020).
 Balancing anti-money laundering measures and financial inclusion: The example of the United Kingdom and Nigeria. *Journal of Money Laundering Control*, *23*(1), 64-76. https://doi.org/10.1108/JMLC-04-2018-0031

+FATF (2022).
+Report on the State of Effectiveness and Compliance with the FATF Standards.
+Financial Action Task Force.
+Paris, France.

 Financial Action Task Force.
 (2017). *Anti-money laundering and terrorist financing measures and financial inclusion: With a supplement on customer due diligence* (FATF/OECD Guidance).
 FATF/OECD.

 Gaspareniene, L., Gagyte, G., Remeikiene, R., & Matuliene, S. (2022).
 Clustering of the European Union member states based on money laundering measuring indices. *Economics and Sociology*, *15*(2), 153-171. https://doi.org/10.14254/2071-789X.2022/15-2/10